Lamb with mint sauce is studded with garlic and roasted with rosemary, salt, and pepper. It’s the perfect Easter meal or Sunday supper.

 - Pre-heat oven to 500 degrees F.

-- 2-3 sprigs of rosemary, finely chopped (about 3 tablespoons)
+- 3-4 Rosemary sprigs, finely chopped (about 3 tablespoons)

 - 2 teaspoons black pepper

-- 3-4 cloves of garlic, peeled, and sliced into thin slivers
+- 3-4 cloves garlic peeled, and sliced into thin slivers

 - pinch of kosher salt

-- Combine water and sugar in a small saucepan and bring to a boil over high heat, stirring until the sugar dissolves completely.
+- Combine water and sugar in a small saucepan and bring to a boil, stirring just until the sugar dissolves completely.

-- Remove pan from heat and stir int the mint leave and vinegar.
+- Remove pan from heat and stir in the mint leaves and vinegar.
 Taste and add more sugar if you prefer a sweeter sauce.